One Community One Family

 4. Amongst duty-bearers who have a stake in disseminating and replicating the learning from the project.

 The project was structured to enable us to evaluate the activities and assessed whether the model really works using a bespoke and rigorous evaluation methodology.
 The Formative Research was being designed and carried out by a local partner which with the aim of understanding the needs, behaviours and interest of the target population to effectively reduce violence against women and girls.
 This research formed the basis for developing effective strategies and interventions for influencing behaviour and attitude change amongst family and community members.
 VSO Nepal, its local implementing partner BYC, and other stakeholders on both the national and local levels, are conducting regular and joint monitoring and evaluation to assess the programme’s progress.
 A draft M&E framework is being revised using guidelines developed by SA MRC to ensure that all the programme’s activities are translated into desired outcomes and that changes can be measured over time.

-The project will run for three years between July 2015 and June 2018.
+The project will run for three years between July 2015 and the end line results are expected in the second quarter of 2018.